Kurt Vandendriessche

-Kurt Vandendriessche (Roeselare, 24 February 1975) is a Belgian actor, theatre director and performer.
-He is working in theatre, film and television.
+Kurt Vandendriessche is a Belgian actor, theatre director and performer.

 Television

 Vandendriessche made his debut on television in 1997 whilst finishing his actor's training at the Royal Conservatory of Brussels.

 He played the role of Fréderique Bastiaens in the national television drama series Thuis for two seasons.
 Some years later he played a regular part in the commercial television series Spoed, as the character of Tom Gijsbrecht.

 During the past two decades he also featured in many guest roles mainly on Flemish television.
 Amongst others in Heterdaad, Recht op Recht, Flikken, Witse, Rupel, Zone Stad, Rang 1, Vermist, Aspe en Familie.

 Film

 In 2007 he played Raymond in the movie Firmin, directed by Dominique Deruddere and based on the character of Chris Van Den Durpel.

 In 2012 he accepted the male lead role in Welcome Home, a low budget film directed by Tom Heene.
 The movie was internationally acclaimed and was nominated for the Luigi de Laurentiis Award for Best Debut on the Venice Film Festival and for one of the three Zenith Awards on Montreal World Film Festival.
 One year later, it competed in les Magrittes du Cinéma, the Walloon Community movie awards, for Best Flemish Co-production.

-From time to time Vandendriessche also acts in short films - amongst others Saint James Infirmary (2010), directed by Leni Huyghe who received the award for Best Debut on the International Short Film Festival of Leuven, and Nkosi Coiffure (2015) from filmmaker and actress Frederike Migom, which was selected in the short film competition of the Montreal World Film Festival.
+From time to time Vandendriessche also acts in short films - among others Saint James Infirmary (2010), directed by Leni Huyghe who received the award for Best Debut on the International Short Film Festival of Leuven, and Nkosi Coiffure (2015) from filmmaker and actress Frederike Migom, which was selected in the short film competition of the Montreal World Film Festival.
 Together with his brother, film director Benny Vandendriessche, he shot the short film Front (2014), commissioned by the Museum aan de Yzer.
 A drama set in the trenches and a tribute to the soldiers who experienced shell shock during World War I.